INNODB_TRX table provides

 LOCK IN SHARED MODEclauses, and is executing with

-autocommitenabled so that the transaction will contain only this one statement.
+autocommitenabled so that the transaction contains only this one statement.
 When this column and

 TRX_IS_READ_ONLYare both 1,